z9fr/i3lock-color/README.md

 ## Building i3lock-color
 Before you build - check and see if there's a packaged version available for your distro (there usually is, either in a community repo/PPA).

-If there's no packaged version available - think carefully, since you're using a forked screen locker at your own risk.

-**If you want to build a non-debug version, you should tag your build before configuring.** For example: `git tag -f "git-$(git rev-parse --short HEAD)"` will add a tag with the short commit ID, which will be used for the version info.
-Issues asking about ASAN/complaints about i3lock-color being slow / etc will likely be closed. i3lock-color uses GNU autotools for building.
+**If you want to build a non-debug version, you should tag your build before configuring.**

+For example: `git tag -f "git-$(git rev-parse --short HEAD)"` will add a tag with the short commit ID, which will be used for the version info.

+i3lock-color uses GNU autotools for building.

-To use i3lock-color, first install the dependencies listed above, then clone the repo:
+To build/install i3lock-color, first install the dependencies listed above, then clone the repo:
 ```
 git clone https://github.com/Raymo111/i3lock-color.git
 cd i3lock-color